hackshackers/hackshackers-hugo-content/README.md

 This repository contains the [Hugo content directory](https://gohugo.io/content/organization/) for the Hacks/Hackers website.

-To edit a page or create a new one, fork this repository and make a pull request.
+To edit the content or metadata of any page , or to create a new one, fork this repository and make a pull request.

+For the main Hugo site configuration and theme, use the [hackshackers-hugo](https://github.com/hackshackers/hackshackers-hugo) repository.

 ## Front matter style